mishashe/HGT/README.md

 6. Mathematica notebook IllustrationBox1.nb (see pdf in IllustrationBox1.pdf) describes how Box 1 is generated.

 7. Using the text mining engine of Google we annotated some of the genera as predominately Marine,Gut and Soil.
 This was done googling marine/gut/soil bacteria and inspecting the html source of the resulting webpage.
+One can see the resulting lists in the supplementary material of the article.